kavia-common/recipe-explorer-38069-38125/frontend_react_js/README.md

 - Gracefully handles SIGTERM/SIGINT/SIGHUP and normalizes exit codes 130/137/143 and signal exits to 0 for CI when shutdown is intentional or forced
 - Recognizes SIGKILL/OOM (137) and normalizes during dev-server shutdown paths to avoid false CI failures
 - Optional: set `HEALTHCHECK_PORT` to expose a simple JSON readiness endpoint
+- Note: If the orchestrator sends Ctrl+C (SIGINT) or uses a kill command to stop the server, the wrapper converts this to exit code 0.
+This is expected and not a build failure.

 Open http://localhost:3000 to view it in your browser.